 - Insurance purposes: If you pay for rehab with insurance, your treatment will be documented for insurance purposes and will likely be reviewed to determine coverage.
 Only insurance company employees will review it, and they will not share the information with your employer;

 - Healthcare: Your information will be shared among healthcare professionals involved in your treatment.
 Although you can make a request to exclude certain people, groups, or companies, this request doesn’t have to be honored;

 - Law enforcement investigations: Law enforcement officials are able to access your medical records in connection with a criminal investigation.

 Please keep in mind that this article is not intended to give legal advice.
 It is for informational purposes only.
-If you have questions about how your privacy will be protected in rehab, consult with a privacy attorney.
+If you have more questions about drug and alcohol rehab policy, consult with a private attorney.